samuelandersoncodes/dvlpenergy/README.md

 Expected:

-Redirects to the  Brandenburg map.
+Redirects to the  Brandenburg map with red polygon layers.

 Actual:

-The Brandenburg map opens upon clcking the Open Map button.
+The Brandenburg map opens upon clcking the Open Map button with polygon layers.

 **Polygon Layer Popup**